gb-it/codejam-cap-nodejs/exercises/02/readme.md

 ## Covering (partially from [notes](../orgdocs/notes.md))

-- Looking at different options of `cds init`
 - Difference between db and srv (data model and service)
 - Getting a basic OData service (at least the metadata) up quickly, without even any persistence layer (`cds run`) (basic = a single entity, no relationships or anything, probably based on the sample Books from `cds init`)
 - Small excursion into OData, showing service document, metadata document, and data resources